 You can revisit history simply by walking down the street in Coulterville, but make a special effort to stop at the Northern Mariposa County Museum & History Center.

 Coulterville is an authentic and well-preserved focal point for history in Mariposa County.
 As thousands of miners worked the land for gold, George W. Coulter served their needs as local merchant and hotel proprietor.
 Local mines operated for years and produced millions of dollars worth of gold.
+Today, the entire town of Coulterville is a historic landmark – literally.
+All 42 buildings all on the California Historic Register.

 The Northern Mariposa County History Center in Coulterville provides an authentic glimpse of the life and times of the hardy pioneers who helped settle the area in the early 1800s and those seeking their fortune during the 1849 California gold rush.